The London Green Directory!

 – Sweep sidewalks and driveways rather than washing them down with a hose

-– Wash your car with a bucket instead of wasting water with a garden hose
+– Wash your car with a bucket instead of a garden hose

 – Select plants (trees and shrubs) that are drought-resistant, consider xeriscaping